Draft Acoustic Guidance FAQs

 In some situations (e.g., depending on sound source, species, and duration of exposure), updated acoustic thresholds may result in more exposures than previously applied thresholds, while in others they may result in less exposures.
 However, these updated acoustic threshold levels reflect the best available science on the potential for noise to affect auditory abilities of marine mammals.

 Why is Guidance for behavioral response of marine mammals to sound not included in this document?

 NOAA is continuing our examination of the effects of noise on marine mammal behavior and will focus our work over the next year on developing guidance regarding the effects of anthropogenic sound on marine mammal behavior.
 Behavioral response is a complex question and we determined we still need time to research and address it appropriately.

 What is the review process for the Guidance?

 The Guidance is classified as a Highly Influential Scientific Assessment by the Office of Management and Budget.
 Independent peer review is required prior to broad public dissemination by the Federal Government.
-These updated acoustic threshold levels have been peer-reviewed by independent scientific experts.
-The Guidance document has also been shared with our partner Federal agencies for their informal input.
-To complete the review process, NOAA solicited input from the stakeholders and the pubic via the public comment period and public meeting/webinar.
+These updated acoustic threshold levels have been peer-reviewed by independent scientific experts once, and a second peer review will be done to evaluate a new methodology proposed by the U.S. Navy in January 2015.
+The initial Guidance document has also been shared with our partner Federal agencies for their informal input.
+To complete the review process for the initial Guidance, NOAA solicited input from the stakeholders and the pubic via the public comment period and public meeting/webinar.
+After the second peer review is complete, another public comment period will be held.
 More details on the review process are available on our website.

 When will the Guidance be finalized and become effective?

-NOAA Fisheries will publish our final acoustic Guidance document after we review and incorporate public comments on the proposed draft.
-We anticipate having the Guidance finalized in winter 2014/ 2015.
+NOAA Fisheries will publish our final acoustic Guidance document after we review and incorporate all public comments on the proposed draft.
+We anticipate having the Guidance finalized in late 2015.